alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

-1. A child <xref:Alternet.UI.Control> generally begins the layout process by first measuring itself by having its core sizing properties evaluated, such as <xref:Alternet.UI.Control.Width%2A>,
+1. A child <xref:Alternet.UI.Control> generally begins the layout process by first measuring itself by having its core sizing properties evaluated, such as <xref:Alternet.UI.Control.Width%2A>, <xref:Alternet.UI.Control.SuggestedWidth%2A>,
+   <xref:Alternet.UI.Control.SuggestedHeight%2A>,
    <xref:Alternet.UI.Control.Height%2A>, and
    <xref:Alternet.UI.Control.Margin%2A>.

 2. After that, a custom <xref:Alternet.UI.Control.GetPreferredSize%2A> implementation may change the desired control's size.

+3. Layout using <xref:Alternet.UI.Control.Dock%2A> property.

-3. Layout <xref:Alternet.UI.Control>-specific logic is applied, such as
+4. Layout <xref:Alternet.UI.Control>-specific logic is applied, such as
-   <xref:Alternet.UI.StackPanel>'s <xref:Alternet.UI.Control.OnLayout%2A> logic and its related properties, such as <xref:Alternet.UI.StackPanel.Orientation%2A>.
+   <xref:Alternet.UI.StackPanel>'s <xref:Alternet.UI.Control.OnLayout%2A> logic and its related properties,
+ such as <xref:Alternet.UI.StackPanel.Orientation%2A>.

-4. The control bounds are set after all children have been measured and laid out.
+5. The control bounds are set after all children have been measured and laid out.

-5. The process is invoked again if additional
+6. The process is invoked again if additional
    <xref:Alternet.UI.Control.Children%2A> are added to the collection, or
    the <xref:Alternet.UI.Control.PerformLayout%2A> method is called.